Consensys/linea-ens/README.md

 ### poh-signer-api

-A NestJS API responsible for signing a message aknowledging an address has passed the POH process, the signature created is then checked by the poh signer api in the linea-ens-contracts.
+A NestJS API responsible for signing a message aknowledging an address has passed the POH process, the signature created is then checked by the PohVerifier contract in the linea-ens-contracts.

 ## Deployed contracts